 Funded June 15, 2020

-Gorom-Gorom is located in the Sahel Reserve (click for map), a remote area in the northern-most part of Berkina Faso.
+Gorom-Gorom is located in the Sahel Reserve, a remote area in the northern-most part of Berkina Faso.
 In May 2020, terrorists attacked a convoy north and west of the northern area’s capital, Ouahigouya (details of the attack), which is about 100 miles from Gorom-Gorom.
 Ongoing terrorism, including this recent attack, is driving refugees to the more remote areas of Berkina Faso, including Gorom-Gorom.
 Gorom-Gorom has doubled in size because of an influx of refugees.